 In addition to her work at Eastman, Dr. Koerner is an accomplished bassoonist and educator.
 She performs in a bassoon and harp duo (Hats+Heels) that focuses on storytelling and is a freelancer in the upstate New York area.
-An avid chamber musician, she co-founded the Soundweavers podcast, which interviews national and international musicians around the in’s and out’s of the small ensemble field.
-As an educator, Dr. Koerner’s roles include adjunct bassoon professor at Syracuse University’s Setnor School of Music and instructor and chamber coach at the Eastman Community Music School (ECSM), where she received the Jack L. Frank Award for Excellence in Teaching in 2016.
+An avid chamber musician, she co-founded the Soundweavers podcast, which interviews national and international musicians around the ins and outs of the small ensemble field.
+As an educator, Dr. Koerner’s roles include adjunct bassoon professor at Syracuse University’s Setnor School of Music and bassoon instructor of Eastman Community Music School (ECSM), where she received the Jack L. Frank Award for Excellence in Teaching in 2016.

 Dr. Koerner completed her DMA at the Eastman School of Music in Bassoon Performance, with a Collegiate Teaching minor.
 She also holds a Masters of Music degree in Bassoon Performance from Eastman, a M.Ed in Elementary Education and B.S. in Bassoon Performance both from Hofstra University.

 An old soul, Dr. Koerner can be found enjoying old fashioned hobbies – gardening, antiquing, crocheting, and cuddling with her cat Orzo.
 She is also known for her ever-growing collection of hats from all eras, a slight obsession of hers.